As Google becomes increasingly concerned with website user experience, web developers are rushing to become compliant.

 Header append Vary User-Agent

-Save the file and replace your original .htaccess file.
-Then, run your website through the aforementioned GZIP Compression checker tool to make sure that you were successful.
+Save the file and use it to replace your original .htaccess file.
+Then, run your website through a GZIP compression checker tool (or verify the response headers) GZIP compression checker tool to make sure that you were successful.

 In general, most web hosts will be willing to assist you with this query when you reach out to their customer support teams.